jbinkley60/MezzmoTrailerChecker/README.md

    - run trailer_checker.py trailer or
    - run trailer_checker.py new
    - run trailer_checker.py csv trailer
-   - review CSV file which ahs a complete listing of Mezzmo trailers
+   - review CSV file which has a complete listing of Mezzmo trailers

 ## Command line arguments:  (Limit 1 at a time)